RuleOfSix/tildeathc/README.md

 The above code will loop 10 times and then print "Done!".

 ## Functions/Code Re-Use
-There is none.
-There's not any syntax suggested for this in Homestuck, and ~ATH is pretty much designed to be an unusable nightmare, so I've kept that spirit.
-I may add some form of functions (called "graveyards") as a future optional compiler flag, but I'm undecided.
+There are no functions in RoS ~ATH.
+There's not any syntax suggested for this in Homestuck, and ~ATH is pretty much designed to be an unusable nightmare, so I've tried to keep that spirit, with the only form of code reuse being via importing libraries.
+I may add some form of functions (called "graveyards") as a future optional compiler feature, but I'm undecided.

 # Installation
 You'll need gcc and glibc both to compile tildeathc, and also to compile and run tildeathc programs (although tildeathc will use them behind-the-scenes for you; they just need to be installed).
 You also need to be using amd64/x86_64 Linux: anything else and tildeathc will not be able to produce working code for your device.
 I have yet to test it on WSL.
 With that out of the way, it's as simple as